jimmywarting/FormData/README.md

 ---

-If you need to support IE <= 9 then I recommend you to include eligrey's [blob.js]
+If you need to support IE <= 9 then I recommend you to include eligrey's [blob.js] (which i hope you don't - since IE is now dead)

 <details>
     <summary>Updating from 2.x to 3.x</summary>